Italy's politics are a gift for satirical puppet show

 In it, a dark brown Berlusconi puppet - reflecting his perennial sun-tan - goes head-to-head with the grey-tinged and serious outgoing technocrat prime minister Mario Monti and the bald, dull centre-left leader Pier Luigi Bersani.

-"Characters like Bersani are the complete opposite (of Berlusconi) and we try to emphasize his clumsiness, his difficulty in communicating and his insecurity," Jona said.
+"Characters like Bersani are the complete opposite (of Berlusconi) and we try to emphasise his clumsiness, his difficulty in communicating and his insecurity," Jona said.

 Mocking politicians is particularly popular in Italy where a discredited political class is despised by many voters, who have become even more disillusioned by a swathe of recent corruption scandals.